d4vves/trivia/README.md

 ###

-Thank you for taking the time to look over my trivia application!
+Thank you for taking the time to look at my trivia application!